 Echo, unlucky nymph

-Since ancient times, places destinated to public speech or shows, were chosen in base of their acoustical characteristics.
-A powerful voice listened near a sharp rock wall, could impress the public and add a magic ingredient, like if forces of nature were happy to help the venue, amplifying the wanted message.
+Since ancient times, places destined for public speech or shows were chosen based on their acoustical characteristics.
+A powerful voice heard near a sharp rock wall could impress the audience and add a magical ingredient, as if the forces of nature were happy to help the venue by amplifying the desired message.

 Nymph Echo on a Roman painting

-The Echo was so important, to have a dedicated character in Greek/Roman mythology:
+The Echo was so important that it had a dedicated character in Greek/Roman mythology:

-Echo, a mountain nymph, was helping Jupiter in distracting his wife Hera, with interminable discussions, while the god was cheating on her with the other nymphs.
+Echo, a mountain nymph, helped Jupiter distract his wife Hera with endless discussions while the god was cheating on her with other nymphs.
 Realizing the trick, Hera cursed Echo, removing her ability to speak.
-The only sounds she could emit, were the endings of words she could hear.
-As usual in ancient myths, the story ends in a tragedy, with Echo dead but not her beautiful repetitive voice, forced to live forever, but only in the most remote and inaccessible places.
+The only sounds she could make were the endings of the words she heard.
+As usual in ancient myths, the story ends in tragedy, with Echo dead but her beautiful repetitive voice forced to live on forever — only in the most remote and inaccessible places.

-Natural echo or reverb of special rock formations, or the reflecting shape of caverns, were used to create a dramatic effect on human speech, chants (and minds) for ritualistic or entertainment purposes.
+Natural echoes or reverbs from special rock formations or the reflective shapes of caverns were used to create dramatic effects on human speech, chants (and minds) for ritualistic or entertainment purposes.

 The Art of Procrastination

-Builders with time could, through architecture, recreate nature’s big spaces and the possibility to impress public with special effects, could slowly move from remote areas to the cities.
-Acoustically shaped amphitheaters and later, closed spaces like theatres and religious buildings were built for this function.
-Music started being played in dedicated “chambers” or “halls“, with reflecting walls and high ceilings, to obtain long reverberation times and decays.
+Builders could, over time, recreate nature’s vast spaces through architecture.
+The possibility of impressing the public with special effects slowly moved from remote areas to cities.
+Acoustically shaped amphitheaters, and later closed spaces like theatres and religious buildings, were constructed for this purpose.
+Music began to be played in dedicated “chambers” or “halls”, with reflective walls and high ceilings, to achieve long reverberation times and decays.

-At the beginning, recording studios used to record the space where musicians were playing, with microphones pointed to ceilings or walls, to capture the returning delayed sound and the signal was mixed to the original.
+At the beginning, recording studios captured the space where musicians played, with microphones pointed toward ceilings or walls to pick up the returning delayed sound, which was then mixed with the original.

 Later, rooms were dedicated exclusively to reverberation.
-A sound from the control room was sent to an amplifier in an empty room or chamber, completely empty and with reflective materials.
-One or more microphones were used to capture the effect, that was mixed to the rest of the sounds in the mixer.
-To add colour or to obtain special effects, metallic thin plates or springs, were recorded while resonating in the room, too.
+A sound from the control room was sent to an amplifier in an empty room or chamber, completely bare and lined with reflective materials.
+One or more microphones captured the effect, which was mixed back into the rest of the sounds on the mixer.
+To add color or create special effects, thin metal plates or springs were also made to resonate in the room and recorded.

 Plates

-The effect is warm and beautiful, but unfortunately the technology needed big spaces as the plates were more than 1 meters long and these reverbs were very heavy and expensive.
+The effect is warm and beautiful, but unfortunately the technology required large spaces — the plates were often more than 1 meter long — and these reverbs were very heavy and expensive.

 Spring Reverb